mvesterli/amethyst-editor/README.md

 ![An example of the editor running the Pong example game.](screenshots/pong.gif)

 Once your game is setup using [amethyst-editor-sync], you can simply run the game alongside the editor and the editor will automatically begin displaying your game's state.
-On the left is the list of entities, including the components attached to each entity.
-Clicking on an entity will show the data for each of the entity's components in the middle column.
-The right column displays the list of resources and the current state for each one.

-> NOTE: Running more than one instance of the editor or more than one game with editor support is
-> not currently supported.
-Doing so will causes errors/crashes in the editor, and you will not be
-> able to use multiple editor instances to debug multiple games at once.
-This functionality may
-> still be added though, see the issue tracker if you'd like to request this feature.
+When launched, the editor will not immediately open a window.
+Rather, it will run as a background process until you launch your game, at which point it will automatically open an editor window for the game.
+This also works if you have multiple games running, such as a server and multiple client instances for a multiplayer game.

 ## Motivation and Philosophy